Computational-Genomics-BSC/GenomeVariator/README.md

 ![tumorized_from_existing](docs/images/tumorized_from_existing.png)

 First, split the input file into two files (_Normal_ and _Normal 2_ samples) using AlignmentSplitter.
-Following is an example of how to divide an 300X input CRAM file into two 30X CRAM files in a 16-core machine:
+Following is an example of how to divide an 300X input CRAM file into two 30X CRAM files in a 16-core and 32 GiB RAM machine:
 ```
 python3 -O src/alignment_splitter.py -i in.cram -ic 300 -o splitted_ -oc 30 -sc 2 -t 16 -s 0